 BURST’s goal is to make simple, high-quality oral care products that meet the real needs of real people.
 At the core of their business model are BURST Ambassadors — dental professionals located all across the U.S. These ambassadors inform BURST about products their patients are actively seeking, and when there is widespread demand, BURST turns proposals into products.

 So, what authentic needs is BURST addressing with their Whitening Strips With Coconut Oil?
 First, they deliver whitening power without the usual sensitivity.
-Second, they respect your budget — their sticker price is reasonable and their subscribe and save feature brings your total down to as little as $1 per whitening session.
-And each session only requires 10-15 minutes of wear each day.
+Second, they respect your budget — their sticker price is reasonable and their subscribe and save feature can bring the cost down even further.
+Plus, each session only requires 15 minutes of wear each day.

-- You can brighten your smile in as few as 10 minutes per day.
+- You can brighten your smile in just 15 minutes per day.
 Some competitors take half an hour or more.

 - They are the most affordable whitening strips available when you order through their website.